The great plot challenge.

 There is another way to learn how to write game plots, and it involves playing all kinds of games–yes, even the ones you wouldn’t normally play.

 Play through games and really pay attention to what’s happening with the story.
 If you like what happens in the story, think about why.
-Same goes for stories that you don’t like–what about them doesn’t work, in your opinion?
+The same goes for stories that you don’t like–what about them doesn’t work, in your opinion?

 Is it the sequence of events?
 Is it something about the characters?
 Their motivations, or their dialogue, or their particular behaviors?